howardmonington/Don-t-Overfit-AI-Challenge/README.md

 My code can also be accessed on Kaggle at: https://www.kaggle.com/lukemonington/don-t-overfit-ii-gridsearch

-In this project, the dataset was unbalanced with almost twice as many positive examples as negative examples, so I applied Synthetic Minority Over-sampling (SMOTE).
+In this project, the dataset was unbalanced with almost twice as many positive examples as negative examples, so I applied Synthetic Minority Over-sampling (SMOTE) in order to make the dataset more balanced.
 Then, in order to train my model, I used GridSearchCV to test different parameters and classifiers in order to find the most accurate model.
 I tested the RandomForestClassifier, SVC, and KNeighborsClassifier.
 The most accurate classifier was SVC.